-Google reCAPTCHA is a popular service providing anti-abuse security to protect your site.
+Google reCAPTCHA is a popular service providing anti-abuse security to help protect your web site.
 For example, A2 Optimized for WordPress utilizes the reCAPTCHA feature as an additional layer of security for your site.
-To integrate Google reCAPTCHA in an application, the app or web domain is registered with Google’s reCAPTCHA service.
+To integrate Google reCAPTCHA in an application, you register the app or web domain with Google’s reCAPTCHA service.
 After the domain is registered, Google provides reCAPTCHA keys.

-The Site Key is used to render the reCAPTCHA within a page and the Secret Key is used for performing server-side validation.
-The keys are unique to the domain they are registered to.
+The Site Key is used to render the reCAPTCHA within a page, and the Secret Key is used for server-side validation.
+The keys are unique to the domain for which they are registered.

-4. After signing in, the Google reCAPTCHA dashboard appears.
-If you have already generated reCAPTCHA keys the dashboard shows stats about your previously created keys.
+The Google reCAPTCHA dashboard appears.
+If you have already generated reCAPTCHA keys, the dashboard shows statistics about your previously created keys:

-5. To get a new Site Key and Secret Key, click on + , which is a button on the upper right-hand side.
+To create a new Site Key and Secret Key, click + on the upper right-hand side of the page:

-6. After submitting the form the newly generated Site Key and Secret Key will appear:
+Click SUBMIT.
+The newly generated Site Key and Secret Key appear: